 We’ve called on more travel experts to share their best tips to help you maximize your holiday budget, save money and get the flights and rooms you desire.

 As an NEA member, you can save through NEA Travel, which gives you access to prices not available elsewhere on hotels, airfare, cruises, rental cars and even guided tours.
 As an added bonus, you can earn Travel Dollars that can be used like cash to pay for future travel.
 You’ll also find deals at travel-related retailers and restaurants through the NEA Discount Marketplace.
 Always visit NEA Member Benefits before booking any trips to look for amazing deals on everything related to your travel needs.

 “Booking in advance continues to be a strategy I would recommend, and most rates become available approximately 320 days in advance of the travel date,” says Curtis J. Kowalski, senior travel consultant at American Express Travel.

 Booking that early “may not always turn up the least expensive rate, but travelers will find what they’re looking for at a smaller premium than those who wait until the last minute to book their flights,” he says.

-According to Skyscanner.com, the week of September 4 is the best time to book Thanksgiving travel, and the week of October often still has good deals.
+According to Skyscanner.com, September is the best time to book Thanksgiving travel, although the first week of October often still has good deals.
 October is the best time to book Christmas travel, and for domestic flights, booking between October 8 and November 19 can turn up good deals.

 The days of the week that you research fares also can have a big impact on the deals you’re able to find.
 “Airlines process demand for flights over the weekend, so searching on a Monday or Tuesday usually returns the lowest fares,” says Werner Kunz, chief strategy officer of CheapOair.